 This is the first entry in a three-part series about strategies for successful virtual public engagement.
-Look forward to the continuation of the series soon.
+The second part is now available.

 While states throughout the U.S. are slowly reopening, many citizens are still wary of in-person interaction—especially interaction in larger group settings.
 It is becoming increasingly apparent that general efforts to reduce the size of public gatherings are likely to continue well into the future.